madirey/kbn-alert-load/README.md

     kbn-alert-load run create-indicator-rules -e ESURL -k KBURL -s 3

-Tests will currently add additional rules and entries to the indicator match index when run so if running against an existing deployment with rules and threat index already created the test suite `run-existing-test` does not create additional rules or entries and can be run to monitor an existing deployment.

-    kbn-alert-load run run-existing-test -e ESURL -k KBURL

 ## Specifying new test suites
 Test suites are defined under suites.js